SoftwareAG/sagdevops-templates/templates/sag-cc-builder-repos/README.md

 ## Configuring internal mirror repositories hosted on SAG AQU server

-> IMPORTANT: you must have acesss to SAG network to access these repositories
+> IMPORTANT: You must have acesss to the Software AG network in order to access these repositories.

 Configure internal credentials first: